Tissue (biology)

 Microscopic view of a histologic specimen of human lung, consisting of various tissues: blood, connective tissue, vascular endothelium and respiratory epithelium, stained with hematoxylin and eosin.

 In biology, tissue is an assembly of similar cells and their extracellular matrix from the same embryonic origin that together carry out a specific function.
 Tissues occupy a biological organizational level between cells and a complete organ.
-Accordingly, organs are formed by the functional grouping together of multiple tissues.
+Accordingly, organs are formed by the functional grouping of multiple tissues.

-The English word "tissue" derives from the French word "tissu", the past participle of the verb tisser, "to weave".
+The English word "tissue" derives from the French word "tissu", meaning "fabric", derived from the verb “tisser”, "to weave".

 The study of tissues is known as histology or, in connection with disease, as histopathology.
 Xavier Bichat is considered as the "Father of Histology".
 Plant histology is studied in both plant anatomy and physiology.
 The classical tools for studying tissues are the paraffin block in which tissue is embedded and then sectioned, the histological stain, and the optical microscope.
 Developments in electron microscopy, immunofluorescence, and the use of frozen tissue-sections have enhanced the detail that can be observed in tissues.
-With these tools, the classical appearances of tissues can be examined in health and disease, enabling considerable refinement of medical diagnosis and prognosis.
+With these tools, tissues can be examined in health and disease, allowing accurate medical diagnosis and prognosis.